danchoi/soywiki/README.markdown

 write it out to a new text file, pipe it to `lpr` to print it, or whatever you like.

 There are two forms of expansion: seamful and seamless.
-Seamful expansion expands wiki links into wiki pages and clearly marks where this has happened by including divider lines along with the WikiWord that was expanded.
-Seamless expansion does not mark the points of expansion with anything, and it erases the WikiWord that got expanded.
+Seamful expansion expands wiki links into wiki pages and clearly marks where this has happened by including markers along with the WikiWord that was expanded.
+Seamless expansion does not mark a point of expansion with anything, and it erases the WikiWord that got expanded.

 * `,x` expands a wiki page seamfully
 * `,X` expands a wiki page seamlessly

-Both modes of expansion are useful when you want to assemble a long piece of writing using one page as a master outline, and linking from this to other wiki pages that include the real content.
-And since expansion is recursive, you can effectively nest outlines within outlines.
-Yes this is an allusion to Inception.
+Both modes of expansion are useful when you want to assemble a long piece of writing by using one page as a master outline and linking from this to other wiki pages that include the real content.
+And since expansion is recursive, you can effectively nest outlines within outlines, like dreams within dreams.

 ## Why CamelCase WikiLinks rule